Executive Director - Office of Neighborhood Safety and Engagement

 This position functions as Executive Director of the Office of Neighborhood Safety and Engagement.
 The Executive Director is responsible for the overall planning, organizing, promotion, direction, and implementation of the management and administration of the Office.

-- Coordinate with District agencies and community-based organizations to develop violence prevention programs for individuals residing in priority neighborhoods or who are most at risk of participating in, or being a victim of, violent crime.
+- Direct development of violence intervention and prevention programs for individuals residing in priority neighborhoods or who are most at risk of participating in, or being a victim of, violent crime.

-- Provide leadership and direction to subordinate staff, anticipate the need for knowledge, assess the adequacy of existing programs, and identify the problems and plan accordingly.
-Meet, frequently, with subordinate staff to discuss progress and problems encountered in their activities.
+- Provide leadership and direction to ONSE staff, assess the adequacy of existing programs, and identify the problems and plan accordingly.
+Meet frequently with staff to discuss progress and problems encountered in their activities.

-- Responsible for managing related grant applications and awards.
+- Oversee the management of grant applications and awards.

 - Perform other related duties as assigned.